pivotal/docs-tap/getting-started/consume-services.hbs.md

 The topic uses RabbitMQ as an example, but the process is the same regardless of the service you want to consume.

-You will use the `tanzu service` CLI plug-in and will learn about classes, claims, and bindings.
+You will use the Tanzu Services CLI plug-in and will learn about classes, claims, and bindings.

 ## <a id="you-will"></a>What you will do